startdevx/dx-cli/README.md

 ## 🪙 Credits

-DX CLI is an open-source solution available on [GitHub](https://github.com/startdevx/dx-cli), crafted by [Start DevX](https://github.com/startdevx) organization.
+DX CLI is an open-source solution available on [GitHub](https://github.com/startdevx/dx-cli), crafted and maintained by [Kevin Beaulieu](https://github.com/beaulieukevin).